chulanovskyi/13_cinemas/README.md

 ---

-This script work with 'afisha.ru/msk' and filter movies by rating or number of cinemas, that are currently showing this movie.
+This script work with `afisha.ru/msk` and `kinopoisk.ru` filter movies by rating or number of cinemas, that are currently showing this movie.
+Because `kinopoisk.ru` don't have normal api, script need some time (about ~1 minute) to fetch movie info.

 ###How to use: